methodstudios/rez/src/compiled/README.md

 ## Comparable type

 To avoid dynamic dispatching I turned inheritance into a composition.
 Pythonic polymorphic base `_Comparable` was replaced with class template: `Comparable<T, bool>`.
-Through partial specialization of `bool` parameter `_ReversedComparable` is being implemented:
+Through partial specialization of `bool` template parameter, `_ReversedComparable` is being implemented:

 ```none
 Comparable<int, false> := _Comparable
 Comparable<int, true>  := _ReversedComparable
 ```

 First template argument `T` is used to define underlying type.
-Second(`bool`) is used to define behaviour of the compare operators:
+Second(`bool`), is used to define behaviour of the compare operators:

 ```c++
 auto a = Comparable<int, false>{10}; // comparison:  <